If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 What is your main goal for accruing points and miles?

 Cash back cards can be a great resource if more money in your pocket is your ultimate goal.
-Many of them have no annual fee, and their cash back earnings can vary from 1 to 10%.
+Many of them have no annual fee, and their cash back earnings can vary from 1-10%.
 Consider your spending habits as cards can vary considerably depending on things like categories of earning (groceries, dining out, business categories, etc.), and percentage of cash back for specific categories.
 For detailed reviews and recommendations of the best cash back cards on offer check out additional resources from The Points Guy, and Nerd Wallet.

-Airfare and Hotel access are a big reason that a lot of people get into the points and miles game, and with good reason.
-The demand for travel has only increased in the last several years, contributing to higher costs.
+Airfare and Hotel awards are a primary incentive that draws a lot of people to get into the points and miles game, and with good reason.
+The demand for travel has only increased in the last several years, contributing to higher costs amid plateauing incomes.
 Accruing and using your points effectively can be the difference between going on a vacation and just dreaming about it.
-The most flexible credit cards for travel are the bank-based cards like the Capital One, American Express cards and the Chase credit cards.
-Aside from the co-branded credit cards that earn solely for hotel or airline points systems (see below), these credit cards have hotel and airline transfer partners making their points system super valuable as their flexibility makes them easy to use.

 Airport Lounge access is a factor for many people who start in on their points and miles journey.
-There are a handful of lounge networks and the credit cards associated with them have annual fees that can vary drastically so getting a sense of how much you are willing to spend will be a great starting point.
+There are a handful of lounge networks and the credit cards associated with them have annual fees that can vary drastically, so getting a sense of how much you are willing to spend will be a great starting point.
 Read the review on best cards for lounge access by Upgraded Points here.

-Current Spending Habits
+Review your Current Spending Habits

 Doing an audit of your spending habits is one of the most important parts of choosing the credit card that will be most beneficial to you.